jonrau1/ElectricEye/docs/setup/Setup_AWS.md

 These are the following services and checks perform by each Auditor, there are currently **556 Checks** across **77 Auditors** that support the secure configuration of **103 services/components**

-**Regarding AWS ElasticSearch Service/OpenSearch Service:** AWS has stopped supporting Elastic after Version 7.10 and released a new service named OpenSearch.
+**Regarding AWS ElasticSearch Service/OpenSearch Service**: AWS has stopped supporting Elastic after Version 7.10 and released a new service named OpenSearch.
 The APIs/SDKs/CLI are interchangable.
 Only ASFF metadata has changed to reflect this, the Auditor Names, Check Names, and ASFF ID's have stayed the same.

-**Regarding AWS Shield Advanced:** You must be actively subscribed to Shield Advanced with at least one Protection assigned to assess this Service.
+**Regarding AWS Shield Advanced**: You must be actively subscribed to Shield Advanced with at least one Protection assigned to assess this Service.

-**Regarding AWS Trusted Advisor:** You must be on AWS Business or Enterprise Support to interact with the `support` API for Trusted Advisor.
+**Regarding AWS Trusted Advisor**: You must be on AWS Business or Enterprise Support to interact with the `support` API for Trusted Advisor.

-**Regarding AWS Health:** You must be on AWS Business or Enterprise Support to interact with the `support` API for Health.
+**Regarding AWS Health**: You must be on AWS Business or Enterprise Support to interact with the `support` API for Health.

+**Regarding EC2**: As of 19 MAY 2023, the separate `Amazon_EC2_SSM_Auditor` and all of its checks have been merged into the `Amazon_EC2_Auditor` with only the control names changing from their `[EC2.SystemsManager.XX]` schema to the normal `[EC2.X]` one.

 | Auditor File Name | Scanned Resource Name | Auditor Scan Description |
 |---|---|---|